How to Make Money Investing in the Stock Market

-I listed the companies in alphabetical order based on their stock code and numbered them 1 to 20.
-I then grouped all the odd numbered companies to form one portfolio and all of the even number companies to form another portfolio.
+I listed the companies in alphabetical order based on their stock code and numbered them from 1 to 20.
+I then grouped all the odd-numbered companies to form one portfolio and all of the even-numbered companies to form another portfolio.

-I demonstrated this concept again by actively trading a portfolio of the top 20 shares on the Australian market in my latest award winning book, Accelerate Your Wealth, It’s Your Money, Your Choice’, over a 10 year period from 2 January 2007 to 31 December 2016, which took into account the GFC.
-And the gain achieved from capital growth and dividends during this period (taking into account all corporate actions) equated to 225.82 percent or an average annual return of 22.58 percent.
+I demonstrated this concept again by actively trading a portfolio of the top 20 shares on the Australian market in my latest award-winning book, Accelerate Your Wealth, It’s Your Money, Your Choice’, over a 10-year period from 2 January 2007 to 31 December 2016, which took into account the GFC.
+The gain achieved from capital growth and dividends during this period (taking into account all corporate actions) equated to 225.82 per cent or an average annual return of 22.58 per cent.

 10 guiding principles to make money in the stock market

-- Educate yourself and understand what you are investing in: many are willing to spend years studying to gain a formal education with the expectation that they will obtain a job.
+- Educate yourself: any are willing to spend years studying to gain a formal education with the expectation that they will obtain a job.
 Yet when it comes to educating themselves about creating wealth, they never quite find the time.